-Since then, Nicki's professional experiences have been incredibly diverse.
+Nicki's professional experience is incredibly diverse.
 She produces content as a freelance writer for publications like Sip Northwest Magazine, 1859 Oregon's Magazine, and The A.V.
 Club.
 She’s also created programming and marketing projects for vanguard nonprofit organizations like 826 Chicago and The Independent Publishing Resource Center.
 Currently, her focus is assisting small businesses like Core Home Fruit and Indigo: Editing, Design, and More with everything from newsletter and social media campaigns to day-to-day scheduling.

-Some highlights: funding and co-releasing an interdisciplinary multimedia project in 2012, the American Library Association hosting SPOC in 2013, producing over 20 self-published collaborative print projects, and working as Outreach & Communications Coordinator for Chicago’s indie publishing institution, Quimby's Bookstore.
+Some professional highlights: producing over 20 self-published collaborative print projects, the American Library Association hosting SPOC in 2013, and working as Outreach & Communications Coordinator for Chicago’s indie publishing institution, Quimby's Bookstore.

 Special thanks to Grant Reynolds